pmatulis/oasis/index.md

 capacity to receive them deepens.
 However, everyone engages in the same essential practice.

-Very gradually, movements will be stitched together like a puzzle.
-This will enable a single longer move to be practised (fun).
+Gradually, movements are stitched together like a puzzle.
+This enables a single longer move to be practised (fun).
 To the untrained eye, this "form" manifests as classical tai chi.
-Indeed, the founding teacher (Mr. Moy) chose traditional Yang style as the external container for his internal art.
+The founding teacher (Mr. Moy) chose traditional Yang style as the external container for his internal art.

 For more information on the origins of these teachings see the [main lineage web site](https://taichinuances.com).